 My wife and I watched “I Can Only Imagine” over the weekend.
 And the whole movie brought me to tears.
 The film tells the story of Bart Millard, lead singer for Mercy Me.
 His father was, in Bart’s words, a monster.
 He beat him up physically and emotionally from a young age.
 So as soon as he is able, Bart leaves his father’s house.
 But sometime later Bart randomly returns and finds his father is different.
 As they sit down to breakfast his evil father’s scowl is gone.
 He bows his head and prays – something Bart had never seen.
 His tone is not angry.
 He mentions that God answered his prayer that his son has returned.
 Bart is unwilling to accept his father’s change.
 The past injury is too much.
 Where is the justice?
 His father has not grovelled.
 He has not begged for mercy.
 So Bart in anger leaves only to discover a note that says his father is dying of terminal cancer.
 And God begins to make peace.
 God begins to soften.
 God begins to dissolve the indissoluble.
 And something beautiful and spectacular happens.
 Bart turns with love to his father – the mean, angry, vindictive, abusive dad, now precious in his sight.
 This is the power of the gospel.
 And my brothers and sisters I am begging and praying that in our hearts – the hearts of His children – we would find a way to love each other that reflects how we have been loved.
 Let us submit to the work of God to build US into a dwelling place for him.

 I have one last point I want to share.
-God created the races.
+God created the physical differences in the human race.
 God delights in the people he has made in their differences.
-Races are not going away in the new heaven and new earth.
+I can see no evidence that ethnicity is going away in the new heaven and new earth.
 I had a picture as I was dwelling on this of God delighting in the colors and cultures of each race and tribe.
 Look!
 I made a black people group!
 Look at my Asian people groups!
 Look at my Hispanic people groups!
 When God makes us one he does not eliminate our ethnicity!
 When God says in Colossians 3 “Here there is not Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, Slave, Free – he is not saying all physical and cultural identities are removed – They are not….
 Ever!
 He is saying that at our core we are no longer Greek or Jew, or Black or White, or outcast – No!
 Christ is now all in all!